jwmatthews/ansible-service-broker/docs/usecases.md

 * Creates an instance of the mLab service.
   * ServiceCatalog calls provision endpoint on AnsibleServiceBroker
   * AnsibleServiceBroker provisions the mLab APB
-  * mLab APB configures the mLab instance being made avaiable
+  * mLab APB configures the mLab instance being made available
   * mLab service ready for consumption
 * Create a binding resource for the mLab service
   * ServiceCatalog calls the binding endpoint on the AnsibleServiceBroker